MichelleKendall/MichelleKendall.github.io/_posts/2018-06-11-Knowing-who-infected-whom.md

 ### ... is important

-Usually we want to know "who infected whom" with the aim of answering general questions about the disease dynamics rather than pointing blame at specific individuals!
-For example, we might want to know:
+Usually we want to know "who infected whom" with the aim of answering general questions about the disease dynamics rather than pointing blame at specific individuals!<sup>1</sup> For example, we might want to know:
 * the number of people that each infectious person typically infects
 * information about demography: whether the disease is being spread by a particular subset of the population e.g. children
 * information about geography: whether people picked up their infection in a certain country, town or hospital, or were already infected when they arrived